Businesses, industries, and residents in all communities

 The NTMWD provides municipal solid waste disposal

-services for residents of Collin County and five Solid
+services to residents of Collin County and the Solid

 Plano, and Richardson.

 The NTMWD owns and operates the 121 Regional

 Disposal Facility (121 RDF) in Melissa, which is

 estimated to meet the solid waste disposal needs of